 Cost of groceries and shopping in Malaysia

-Food prices are generally quite low, particularly if you’re buying local products.
-Browsing local markets is both a fun pastime and a great way to find cheap fresh produce.
+Food prices in Malaysia are generally quite low, particularly if you’re buying local products.
+Browsing markets is both a fun pastime and a great way to find affordable fresh produce.

 If you’re looking for a taste of home, be prepared to spend a little extra to enjoy imported Western products.
 Supermarkets such as déMarket in Kuala Lumpur offer a range of speciality products, but these come at a cost.